Dairy-Free Banana Almond Smoothie for First Trimester (High-Protein!)

 Share

-Adding almond butter turned it into something closer to comfort, similar to my Nausea-Relief Banana Strawberry Smoothie, but with more protein to keep me going.
+Adding almond butter turned it into something extra comforting, similar to my Dairy-Free Banana Date Almond Smoothie and Dairy-Free Strawberry Almond Smoothie.

 Why This Pregnancy Banana Almond Smoothie Recipe for First Trimester Moms Works